 Trucks drivers are a very important part of our country.
-If you don’t already know, over 80% of all the communities in the country rely on this industry to deliver their goods across states.
+Over 80% of all the communities in the country rely on this industry to deliver their goods across the states.
 Truck drivers take care of this tedious task of delivering goods that we need on time – from food to footwear and everything in between.
 This is a vital industry that ensures that the country doesn’t stop moving.

 Paid CDL training for veterans is intended to familiarize individuals with the trucking industry and providing training about the basics of truck driving.
 It prepares veterans for a different career; one which can help them transition back to civilian life much more easily.
 Look for a truck driving school for veterans that has a military-friendly culture and works towards making you learn not just driving but also how you can unload the stress that is usually associated with such a job.